blackfennec-org/blackfennec/docs/source/software_documentation/domain/type_system/index.rst

 Type System
 ===========

-The type system is a set of classes which describe black fennec core types as well as novel types from blackfennec.extensions, plus a set of services for handling types.
+The type system is a set of classes which describe black fennec core types as well as novel types from extensions, plus a set of services for handling types.

 .. uml:: type_system.puml